Penguins acquire 3-time Norris Trophy-winning defenseman Erik Karlsson in a trade with the Sharks – KION546

 Karlsson, who also won the Norris in 2012 and 2015, is going to his third NHL organization.
 He played his first nine seasons with the Ottawa Senators before he was traded to San Jose in 2018.

 In 987 regular-season and playoff games, Karlsson has 814 points — the most of any defenseman since he broke into the league in 2009.
-He has not appeared in the playoffs since 2019 and will now be an important part of trying to get Sidney Crosby, Evgeni Malkin, Kris Letang and the Penguins back after their lengthy streak ended last season, prompting major front office changes.
+He has not appeared in the playoffs since 2019 and will now be an important part of trying to get Crosby, Malkin, defenseman Kris Letang and the Penguins back into the mix in the East after their 16-year playoff streak ended last season, prompting major front office changes.

+The team fired President of Hockey Operations Brian Burke and general manager Ron Hextall in the aftermath and owner Fenway Sports Group turned the keys over to Dubas.

-New president of hockey operations and general manager Kyle Dubas replaced fired Brian Burke and Ron Hextall, assuming a mandate from ownership to keep Pittsburgh contending with Crosby, Malkin and Letang still under contract.
-The Penguins won the Stanley Cup in 2009, 2016 and 2017.
+He was given the mandate to maximize whatever championship window remains for while Crosby, Malkin and Letang are still on the roster.
+The trio won the Stanley Cup together in 2009, 2016 and 2017 but the going has been far tougher in recent years.